Hydra-Designs/project-hydra-meshtastic-pcb/README.md

 - Switchable 3.3V power rail (GPS power saving)
 - ADC input for battery voltage sensing
 - Single 5V input (no reverse polarity and overvoltage protection!)
+- 3.3V output (or input if onboard buck converter is not assembled)
 - Two GPIO reserved for future use (for example power control)
 - Programmable via USB-Serial adapter (RTS/DTR are required for the on-board auto reset!)
 - Compatible with "meshtastic-diy-v1" target